Heavy Ball Momentum for Non-Strongly Convex Optimization: Fast exponential decay for Heavy Ball type algorithms

 with $x_0\in\R^N$, $s= \frac{1}{L}$, $y_0=x_0$ and any $\alpha>0$.
 Recall that in the original definition of V-FISTA \cite{beck2017first}, the damping parameter $\alpha$ is set to: $\frac{1-\sqrt{\kappa}}{1+\sqrt{\kappa}}$ where $\kappa=\frac{\mu}{L}$ denotes the inverse of the conditioning of the function $F$ to minimize.

 The main contribution in this section is to prove that Heavy Ball methods like \eqref{eq:V-FISTA} can be properly parameterized to achieve fast exponential decay rates (i.e. depending on $\sqrt{\kappa}$) for the class of convex composite functions satisfying some quadratic growth property $\mathcal G^2_\mu$ and without assuming the uniqueness of the minimizer.
-An example of such functions is the LASSO functional :

-This function $F$ is convex, satisfies a quadratic growth condition but may not have a unique minimizer.
-To the best of our knowledge, this is the first result proving that an inertial method can actually improve the convergence rate of the Forward-Backward algorithm which is in $O(e^{-\kappa n})$ and not in $O(e^{-c\sqrt{\kappa} n})$.
-In large scale dimension, the inverse $\kappa$ of the conditioning of the function to minimize could be very small, so that decaying in $\kappa$ could be much slower that in $\sqrt{\kappa}$.
+To the best of our knowledge, this is the first result proving that an inertial method can actually improve the convergence rate of the Forward-Backward algorithm (which is in $O(e^{-\frac{\kappa}{4} n})$) in this setting.
+In large scale dimension, the inverse $\kappa$ of the conditioning of the function to minimize could be very small, so that decaying in $\kappa$ could be much slower than in $\sqrt{\kappa}$.

-Our purpose is to build an inertial algorithm providing fast exponential decay, that is ensuring that $F(x_n)-F(x^*)=O(e^{-c\sqrt{\kappa}n})$ but not to optimize the value of $c$.
-Both Theorems \ref{thm:V-FISTA} and \ref{thm:vfista_v2} provide such bounds.
-In Theorem \ref{thm:V-FISTA}, the value of the inertial parameter $\alpha$ is chosen to provide a fast decay rate under a mild condition of $\kappa$ and by using a quite simple Lyapunov analysis.
-Indeed, other choices could have been made leading to slightly different inertia, rates, conditions on $\kappa$ and Lyapunov functions, using the same approach.

-The rates given by Theorem \ref{thm:vfista_v2} are different from Theorem \ref{thm:V-FISTA} since the objective is not the same.
-This second theorem provides bounds for a large set of inertial parameters and the inertia is not optimized for a fixed bound on $\kappa$.
-Indeed, in various settings, the exact value of $\kappa$ is not precisely known.
-For the LASSO functional \eqref{eq:LASSO} for example, the value of the quadratic growth parameter $\mu$ may be hard to estimate.
-The goal of this second theorem is to provide fast exponential decays even if the inertia parameter is not set to its optimal value, and to provide rates that are more accurate when $\kappa$ is smaller.
+We provide two theorems stating worst-case convergence bounds.
+In Theorem \ref{thm:V-FISTA}, we give guarantees for a well-chosen value of $\alpha$ depending on $\kappa$.
+More precisely, it is shown that for such a parametrization the error decreases with a fast exponential decay, ensuring the best rate in the literature for this assumption.
+Theorem \ref{thm:vfista_v2} states more complete results as it provides convergence bounds parametrized by the choice $\alpha$.
+In particular, this theorem hides improved rates as highlighted in Corollary \ref{cor:tab0}, and gives guarantees when $\alpha$ is poorly chosen (see Corollary \ref{cor:vfista_slow}).
 The proof of this second theorem is inspired by the proof of Theorem \ref{thm:continu} which provides results on the solution of the Heavy Ball dynamical system.